This post may contain affiliate links. Please see our disclosure policy.

 Learn more about lemon essential oil.

-Similar to lemon, wild orange also has cleansing and purifying properties.
-This essential oil also has immune-boosting properties and can be used to kill unwanted germs.
-I love the bright, refreshing scent of wild orange and lemon mixed!
+Similar to lemon, orange also has cleansing properties.
+I love the bright, refreshing scent of orange and lemon mixed!

 LAVENDER